Research & Development

 Introduction

 Imagine if we could break down our experiences into different functions, similar to how we describe atoms in physics or neurons in the brain.
 HEAL (Human Experience Augmenting Language) proposes an “atomic view” of experience, drawing analogies with quantum theory.
 This view uses a framework known as the eXperience Matrix, which presents experience as existing in discrete energy levels: n=1,2, and 3 (Figure 1).
 Just like fractals, which are self-similar patterns repeated at different scales, HEAL suggests that experiences are self-similar across various contexts and scales.
-We are going to delve into this fascinating idea, explaining how thinking and feeling operate at different energy levels within this framework.
+We are going to delve into this fascinating idea, explaining how, for example, thinking and feeling operate at different energy levels within this framework.

 Understanding Self-Similarity and Fractals